flyteorg/flyte/rsts/deployment/deployment/index.rst

    This option is appropriate if all your compute can `fit on one EKS cluster <https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html>`__ .
    As of this writing, a single Flyte cluster can handle more than 13,000 nodes.

-   Whatever path you choose, note that ``FlytePropeller`` itself can be sharded as well, though typically it's not required.
+   Regardless of using single or multiple Kubernetes clusters for Flyte, note that ``FlytePropeller`` -tha main data plane component- can be sharded as well, if scale demands require it.

 Helm
 ====